madprops/lq/README.md

 This is a simple directory/file listing tool.

-Similar to what ls does, except it doesn't have all of its features.
+Similar to what ls and tree do, except it doesn't have all of their features.

 It has different modes to list the contents of a directory.